Starting today, November 23, 2022, we will have five new supermoons in a row.

 By the way, astronomers use also use the term perigean new moon to describe a new moon at perigee, or closest to Earth.
 When we called them that, nobody paid much attention to them.
 Supermoon is much catchier!

-The exceptionally close January 2023 new supermoon
+The exceptionally close new supermoon in January 2023

-A chart by Fred Espenak on this page indicates that the January 21, 2023, new moon supermoon is the last ultimate new moon perigee for this century.
+A chart by Fred Espenak on this page indicates that the January 21, 2023, new moon supermoon was the last ultimate new moon perigee for this century.
+And it was the closest new supermoon until December 14, 2145.

 When you can see a new moon